spaceninja/dnd-adventures/src/adventures/history-channel/deck-2.md

 ### Gym

 > The secret corridor from the Brig drops you into an empty changing room.
 Rows of lockers, benches, and showers sit unused.
 Stepping into the main space of the Gym you see a wide array of exercise equipment, but no people.
-At the exit to the corridor, you find a sign reading "Closed for maintenance."
+At the exit to the corridor, you find a sign reading “Closed for maintenance.”

 If the characters search the lockers they find little of interest beyond a pile of clean towels, some sweat-stained workout clothes, and a single crew [**_Jumpsuit_**](../appendix-magic-items/#uniform) in #OpsUnion orange.